zack-bitcoin/amoveo/docs/api/commands_oracle.md

 ```
 api:oracle_bet(OracleID, Type, Amount).
 ```
+Type is either 1, 2, or 3.
+1 = true
+2 = false
+3 = bad question

 ####Close an oracle
 If the oracle has had the same output state for a long enough period of time, then this is how anyone can close the channel and end the betting period.